KrishnaBharadwaj67/wallgrab/README.md

    cd ..
    ```

-### Running Locally
+### Running in Development

-To start the app in development mode with hot-reloading:
 ```bash
 npm start
 ```

+This starts the app with hot-reloading enabled.

-### Packaging for Production
+### Building for Production

-To create a standalone, double-clickable executable for your current operating system:
 ```bash
 npm run make
 ```

-The packaged application and installer will be generated and placed in the `out/` directory.
+The packaged installer will be output to the `out/` directory.

+---

-## 🤝 Contributing
+## 🏗️ Architecture

-Contributions, issues, and feature requests are welcome!
+WallGrab uses a two-process architecture:

+- **Renderer Process (React + Vite):** Handles the UI, search input, and wallpaper grid display
+- **Main Process (Electron + Rust via napi-rs):** Executes the native scraping and downloading logic

+The Rust module is compiled to a `.node` binary and loaded directly into the Electron main process via `napi-rs`, bypassing the overhead of a separate HTTP server or subprocess.

+---

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).